danniel-contreras/danniel-contreras/README.md

 - **SeedCode SV**
   - *Co-founder and Frontend Developer* (2023-05-01 - Present)
   - Activities: Development of web applications, PWA, mobile applications, Project Management and frontend instructor

+## 🌱 Currently Learning

+I believe in continuous learning and staying updated with the latest industry trends.
+Here are some technologies and skills that I'm currently focusing on:

+- Dart and Flutter
+- Kotlin and Android
+- UI and UX